TheArchitect2000/evm-server/README.md

 <a href="https://discord.com/invite/NQdM6JGwcs" target="_blank"><img src="https://img.shields.io/badge/discord-online-brightgreen.svg" alt="Discord"/></a>
 <a href="https://twitter.com/FidesInnova" target="_blank"><img src="https://img.shields.io/twitter/follow/nestframework.svg?style=social&label=Follow"></a>

-Connecting to the FidesInnova blockchain involves setting up a node, configuring it to interact with the network, and using the appropriate libraries or tools to communicate with the blockchain.
-Below is a step-by-step guide to help you connect to the FidesInnova blockchain.
+To connect to the FidesInnova blockchain, you need to set up a node, configure it for network interaction, and use the appropriate tools or libraries for communication.
+You can set up your FidesInnova node in one of two ways:<br>
+<p><b>General Node:</b> Connects to the blockchain, allowing you to interact with the network without participating in block validation.</p>
+<p><b>Validator Node:</b> Actively participates in the consensus mechanism by validating transactions and securing the network.</p>

-## 1- Fidesinnova Blockchain Node (General)
+## 1- Fidesinnova Blockchain Node (General Node)
 ### 1-1 Install geth
 Install ethereum V1.13.x
 copy the URL for your system from https://geth.ethereum.org/downloads